ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 storage.
 Since this URI is passed to other parties and often used through a browser, this URI should not contain any security-sensitive information that would be valuable to an attacker, such as any token identifier, nonce, or user information.
-Instead, a cryptographically random value is suggested.
+Instead, a cryptographically random value is suggested, and that value should be used to index into a secure session or storage mechanism.

 ## Denial of Service (DoS) through Grant Continuation {#security-continuation}